ptcrews/smtcoq/SMTCoqTasks.md

 - [ ] Really test SMTCoq

 - [ ] Check how SMTCoq deals with global and local parameters.
-- [ ] Read transformations paper to see if passing of particular hypotheses is allowed by sniper.
+- [x] Read transformations paper to see if passing of particular hypotheses is allowed by sniper.
-- [ ] Send transformations paper to Cesare with answer.
+- [x] Send transformations paper to Cesare with answer.
-- [ ] Separate all Alethe rules into categories, and mark the rules which are already implemented.
+- [x] Separate all Alethe rules into categories, and mark the rules which are already implemented.
 - [ ] Set up a script to run SMTCoq tests on the new parser.
 It should call `Parse_verit_certif` on the SMT files and the veriT proof files, and check that `euf_checker` returns true.
 	- [ ] Figure out how this exactly works for a single case.
-- [ ] Understand skolemization by reading the chapter Cesare suggested.
 - [x] Read about the epsilon calculus by reading Jeremy's chapter in the Stanford Encyclopedia.

 - Problem with `not_not`: